mb0/xelf-old/README.md

 Motivation
 ----------

-The author envisioned this tool, while building a typical back-office software:
+The author envisioned this tool, while building a typical back-office software, where:

- * where configuration files could benefit from simple expressions
+ * configuration files could benefit from variables and simple expressions
  * templates could help generating html and PDFs on both the server and client
  * complex queries for data heavy pages would accumulate expression like parameters
  * data schema was needed at runtime and to generate code for different languages